apache/trafficserver/doc/admin-guide/performance/index.en.rst

 ..
 TODO::

-   - origins not sending proper expiration headers (can fix at the origin (preferable) or use proxy.config.http.cache.heuristic_(min|max)_lifetime as hacky bandaids)
+   - origins not sending proper expiration headers (can fix at the origin (preferable) or use proxy.config.http.cache.heuristic_(min|max)_lifetime as hacky band-aids)
    - cookies and http_auth prevent caching
    - avoid thundering herd with read-while-writer (link to section in http-proxy-caching)